interaction-lab/MoveToCode/README.md

 ![](Images/cleanavailsnap.PNG)
 MoveToCode is an open source mixed reality visual programming language (VPL) created by the [Interaction Lab](http://robotics.usc.edu/interaction/) led by [Maja J Matric](https://robotics.usc.edu/~maja/index.html).
 The VPL is used to study [student kinesthetic curiostiy](https://tgroechel.github.io/kin_cur.html).
 The VPL can be thought of similar to [Scratch](https://scratch.mit.edu/) in 3D.

-MoveToCode is built for the [Microsoft Hololens 2](https://www.microsoft.com/en-us/hololens/hardware) using the [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity).
+MoveToCode is built for the [Microsoft Hololens 2](https://www.microsoft.com/en-us/hololens/hardware), as well as [ARCore supported mobile devices](https://developers.google.com/ar/devices), using the [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity).
 Currently it is set up to work with the [Mayfield Kuri robot](https://www.heykuri.com/explore-kuri/) but can be modified for any [ROS](https://www.ros.org/) supported robot via [ROS#](https://github.com/siemens/ros-sharp) and [rosbridge](http://wiki.ros.org/rosbridge_suite).
+A virtual, high fidelity model, Kuri robot is also currently availble with limited capabilities.

-Here is a [video](https://www.youtube.com/watch?v=s7udZXa2wEw) of MoveToCode + a robot tutor.
+Here is a [video](https://www.youtube.com/watch?v=s7udZXa2wEw) of MoveToCode + a robot tutor using the Hololens 2.

 Doxygen documentation can be found here: https://interaction-lab.github.io/MoveToCode/html/index.html